dbt-labs/docs.getdbt.com/website/blog/2023-12-15-serverless-free-tier-data-stack-with-dlt-and-dbt-core.md

 The solution has pretty standard components

 - An EtL pipeline.
-The little t stands for normalisation, such as
+The little t stands for normalisation, such as transforming strings to dates or unpacking nested structures.

 Due to the complexity of deduplication, we needed to add a human element to confirm the deduplication.
 This is reflected in the diagram below: